Credit: @eulises74 on Instagram

 Credit: @gcvmuseum on Instagram

-The Genesee Country Village & Museum beckons you to explore a wintry village bedecked in holiday splendor with its annual Yuletide in the Country Tours.
+The Genesee Country Village & Museum beckons you to explore a wintry village bedecked in holiday splendor and lit by candle light with its annual Yuletide in the Country Tours.
 You’re invited into theatrical vignettes that illuminate the link between today’s cherished holiday traditions and the cultural customs that newcomers to the region would have shared throughout the 19th century.
 Experience the Italian American tradition of Festi dei Setti Pesci, a special Hanukkah celebration, and moments of fika and hygge with Swedish settlers.
 You may even encounter St. Nick himself!
 Hungry?
-Pair your festive experience with a delicious dinner or brunch!
+Pair your festive experience with a delicious dinner!
 Mumford; Prices vary.

 Troy Victorian Stroll (Capital-Saratoga)